CC-KEH/Computer-Science-Notes/Computer Science/Data Science/Ensemble Techniques/Ensemble Technique.md

 ### 2. **Boosting:**

 Boosting focuses on training models sequentially, where each subsequent model corrects the errors of its predecessor.
 It assigns weights to data points, giving more emphasis to misclassified instances.
-Common boosting algorithms include [[AdaBoost]], [[Gradient Boosting]], and [[XGBoost]].
+Common boosting algorithms include [[AdaBoost (Adaptive Boosting)]], [[Gradient Boosting]], and [[XGBoost]].

 ![[Pasted image 20231227170707.png]]